garyfleming/bio-etc/bio.md

 ---

-As an agile dev coach (who consults), I'm lucky enough to work with a number of different teams across several organisations.
+As a technical coach, I'm lucky enough to work with a number of different teams across several organisations.
 I've seen okay teams become good, and good teams become great.
 When I speak, I get to draw on the experiences and observations that got those teams to those places.
-More importantly, because some of the teams have gotten very good, I've been able to get them to try some experimental and advanced practices: things which I've never seen anyone else talk or write about.
+Importantly, because some of the teams have gotten very good, I've been able to get them to try some experimental and advanced practices: things which I've never seen anyone else talk or write about.
 I'd like to help others learn these practices, but also avoid the pitfalls that come with going first.

 ---